 My creative work aims to explore the physical, emotional, and psychological connections people have with the environment.
 I’ve had poetry, fiction, nonfiction, and photography published in a range of journals from the United States, Canada, France, and the Caribbean.
-I’m honored to have poems in both the Nuclear Impact: Broken Atoms in Our Hands anthology from Shabda Press and the Erase the Patriarchy anthology from University of Hell Press, and the Red Skies anthology from Splintered Disorder Press.
+I’m honored to have poems in the Nuclear Impact: Broken Atoms in Our Hands anthology from Shabda Press, the Erase the Patriarchy anthology from University of Hell Press, and the Red Skies anthology from Splintered Disorder Press.
 My magical realism story “Hollowed Onions” was nominated for the Write Well Award in 2016 (Silver Pen Writers), with the story available in the inaugural issue of The Gateway Review.

-I’ve served as a prose editor (currently associate prose editor) for Slippery Elm Literary Journal and have been involved with those awesome people since 2016.
+I’m the associate editor of Slippery Elm Literary Journal and have been involved with those awesome people since 2016.
 I completed an M.A. in Rhetoric and Writing in 2019.
 Currently, I live in surreal Queensland, Australia, but will always be an Ohioan caught using the Midwestern Ope in conversation (it’s a thing … and I’ve been ope-ing since childhood, haha).

 And now the fun quirks:

 – I love birds.
 A lot.
 Like a lot.

 – I’m a long-time Studio Ghibli fan (Princess Mononoke is my favorite).

 – ASMR videos are my go-to for relaxation and background noise while writing (would love to start an ASMR YouTube Channel one day).

 – I’m a horrible hiker but love the outdoors (and always scream at the bugs/spiders/demons).

 – Horizon Zero Dawn is my dream open-world video game.
 I struggle trying new games because I replay this one so much!